-- 6A.1.1 Every mining application to the Court shall be by written notice of application which must: - (a) specify the full name and address for service of the applicant and, if applicable, the telephone and facsimile numbers and e-mail address of the applicant; - (b) be signed by the applicant, or on his or her behalf by a solicitor, agent or other properly appointed representative; - (c) specify both the body or person against whom or which any order or declaration is sought by the applicant and any other person or body upon whom it is intended to serve the application and set out (to the extent the applicant knows) the address, and telephone and facsimile numbers and email address of such people or bodies; - (d) identify the land, buildings or mining tenements which are involved in or to which the application relates; - (e) briefly specify the details and nature of the dispute (if any) between the parties to the application; - (f) specify the declaration or order which the applicant seeks from the Court, and the grounds upon which such declaration or order is sought; and - 6A.1.2 If the mining application relates to any order, declaration, assessment or other documents, such order, declaration, assessment or document must be affixed to or be filed with the application and for the purposes of these Rules (including the calculation of any fees payable upon filing the application), shall be regarded as part of the application. - 6A.1.3 The Court may decline to deal with any mining application until proof of service meeting the requirements of these Rules has been filed in a registry of the Court. - 6A.2.1 No mining application shall be accepted as having been duly made or instituted until: - a notice of application meeting the requirements of these Rules has been filed in a registry of the Court; and - the prescribed fee has been paid.
+- 6A.1.1 Every mining application to the Court shall be made by filing an Originating Application in the prescribed form which must: - (a) specify the full name and address for service of the applicant and, if applicable, the telephone and facsimile numbers and e-mail address of the applicant; - (b) specify both the body or person against whom any order or declaration is sought by the applicant and any other person or body upon whom it is intended to serve the application and set out (to the extent the applicant knows) the address, telephone number and email address of such people or bodies; - (c) identify the land, buildings or mining tenements which are involved in or to which the application relates; - (d) briefly specify the details and nature of the dispute (if any) between the parties to the application; - (e) specify the declaration or order which the applicant seeks from the Court, and the grounds upon which such declaration or order is sought.

+- 6A.1.2 If the mining application relates to any order, declaration, assessment or other documents, such order, declaration, assessment or document must be affixed to or be filed with the application and for the purposes of these Rules (including the calculation of any fees payable upon filing the application), shall be regarded as part of the application. - 6A.1.3 The Court may decline to deal with any mining application until proof of service meeting the requirements of these Rules has been filed in a registry of the Court.

+- 6A.2.1 No mining application shall be accepted as having been duly made or instituted until: - a notice of application meeting the requirements of these Rules has been filed in a registry of the Court; and - the prescribed fee has been paid.